Lory Kohn's Various Claims to Glory and Ignominy

 Lory's latest missions include preparing to license songs from his extensive catalog to TV, films, and ads as well as getting out and about and performing acoustic versions of his greatest misses.

-If you're considering catching Lory's solo gig live (his alter ego is Lorenzo the Magnificent), what you'll find is a natural ham strangely mentally and physically spry for a rubber-stamped senior citizen who's somehow writing, playing, singing, and performing better than he ever has.
+If you're considering catching Lory's solo gig live, what you'll find is a natural ham strangely mentally and physically spry for a rubber-stamped senior citizen who's somehow writing, playing, singing, and performing better than he ever has.
 Is that really possible?
 Come check out his acoustic Cafe Au Lait tour and find out!

 p.s.
 Lory may have one more claim to fame.
 While he is not necessarily the world's greatest songwriter, every so often there are days when he may be.
 And while he is not necessarily the world's greatest prose writer, every so often there are days when he may be.
 However, if you combine the two events—like how skiing has an Alpine Combined event consisting of downhill racing and slalom racing—Lory may very well be the favorite to take gold in a Writing Combined event.